Brand Corporate Identity

 Week 2:

 General Feedback: Ms Vitiyaa recap about branding from the firts lecture and talked about the different types of logo and how to put maning into a brand's logo.
-We were also taught on what brand, branding and brand identity really means as well as brand loyalty, for example, choosing AirAsia as our first aairline choice because it is cheapest compared to other airlines, meanwhile some people prefer comfort over budget.
+We were also taught on what brand, branding and brand identity really means as well as brand loyalty, for example, choosing AirAsia as our first airline choice because it is cheapest compared to other airlines, meanwhile some people prefer comfort over budget.
 One thing to keep in mind when creating a brand is to self your brand's first and then only sell your brand's products.
 We learned the story behind the M logo in mcdonald's for example, as well the amazon logo.
 If you are making a logo for someone, the starter set should has a business card, and stationery set with the logo on it.

 Specific Feedback: No specific feedback, Ms V just told us to continue working and finishing on our slides for task 1.